-The COVID-19 coronavirus has turned out to be a black swan: a rare and unpredictable event with major disruptive consequences.
-There’s no doubt COVID-19 is putting an enormous strain on the entire world economy.
+The COVID-19 pandemic turned out to be a black swan: a rare and unpredictable event with major disruptive consequences.
+There’s no doubt COVID-19 put an enormous strain on the entire world economy.

 Solutions for these black swans are usually not “out of the box.”
 There’s no playbook about how manufacturers should react during a pandemic.
 So if you’re shaking your head, asking, “Why wasn’t I prepared for this?”, understand there are no set answers.
-But there are certain things you can plan for.
+But when it comes to supply chain risks and how to mitigate them, there are certain things you can plan for.

 The supply chain risk management plan